Are you finding it nearly impossible to declutter beautiful things? I have a secret to tell you, that will help.

-Then our eyes forget so easily what we own when things are not visible.
+Then our eyes easily forget what we own when things are not visible.
 Have you ever opened a cupboard and pulled out a box and found yourself in a treasure trove of memories?
 Did you say “I’d forgotten about that!”?

-In my experience children are driven to possess by the sight of things even more than adults.
-They cannot conceive that they will EVER again have such splendiferous things in their possession.
+Children are driven to possess by the sight of things even more than adults.
+They cannot conceive that they will EVER again have such wonderful things in their possession.
 Sometimes their possessions give them a sense of control and a sense of self that is not yet internally developed.

 Some children discard and forget their toys with such ease, moving on to the next gift or new thing without a care.
 The child who hoards and the child who discards are expressing a stage in their own personal psychological development which is a whole other blog post in itself!